antonioscapellato/product-management-guide/public/content/13-communication-skills.md

 ![](https://media.giphy.com/media/3o6ZsYk6XomQjEvSea/giphy.gif)

----

 ### Key Takeaways

 - **Influence without authority** by building credibility, aligning asks to stakeholder goals, and enlisting internal champions.
 - **Story-telling with data** requires context, clarity, and a clear call to action.
 - **Negotiation & conflict resolution** hinge on preparation, empathy, and structured frameworks like BATNA.

----

-**Next Class Preview:**

-Building a culture of experimentation—scaling A/B tests, hypothesis backlog management, and integrating cross-team learnings into your roadmap.